Class B RV Rental: Costs, Features & When It’s the Right Choice

 Typical features include:

-What’s the difference between a camper van and a Sprinter-style Class B RV?
+What’s the difference between a camper van and a sprinter-style Class B RV?

 A camper van is the most compact version of a Class B RV, while a Sprinter-style Class B RV offers more interior space, standing height, and comfort features.
 Both belong to the same RV class but serve different travel priorities.